 The Program offers Fieldwork in Arts Management, but we encourage students to find additional internships and practical experiences outside of the Program.
 Consult with the Program to find an internship placement that is right for you.

 For international students, US law stipulates that to engage in internships you must be on CPT or OPT.
-UB's International Student and Scholar Services has more information on the process (CPT and OPT).
+UB's International Student Services has more information on the process (CPT and OPT).
 A requirement for CPT is being registered in coursework.
 For you, we offer additional internship credits through AAP 598: Practicum Support.